ProjectMoon/reed/README.md

 The pages API is contained within the `pages` namespace:

-* `pages.open(dir)`: Opens the given path for reed pages.
+* `pages.open(dir, callback)`: Opens the given path for reed pages.
 This directory should be separate from the blog directory.
 Calling open() more than once will cause it to throw an error.
+The callback is called once the page system is running.
-* `pages.get(title)`: Attempts to find the page with the given title.
+* `pages.get(title, callback)`: Attempts to find the page with the given title.
   The  callback receives `error`, `metadata`, and `htmlContent`, as in the regular `get` method.

-The pages API exposes the following events:

-* `pagesReady`: Fired when the `open` call has completed.
-* `addPage`: Fired when a new page is added to Redis.
-* `updatePage`: Fired when a page is updated.
+* `pages.remove(title, callback)`: Removes the specified page, deleting it from Redis and the filesystem.
+* `pages.close()`: Closes the pages portion of reed.

 Contributors
 ============